 Make yourself transparent with your team at all stages of the process.
 Whether it’s easing tensions and the worries of certain team members, informing them of the reasons for the change, or listening to their concerns, ensure all communication channels are open – before, during and after the change.

-Adapted from his presentation tips, Daniel’s four Ps go a long way to allaying a team’s concerns and reassuring all individuals; persuade them that change is not something to be feared.
-The four Ps are:
+Daniel’s four Ps go a long way to allaying a team’s concerns and reassuring all individuals; persuade them that change is not something to be feared.

 Shock, denial, anger, bargaining and experimentation are all part of the process of change, whether we want to admit it or not.
 By their definition, they imply that change is something to be feared rather than embraced.